willowbelle/go-cache/readme.md

 ## Acknowledgments

-This project was inspired by concepts from groupcache and articles from 极客兔兔.
+This project was inspired by concepts from groupcache and articles from tutu.
 We appreciate their valuable insights and contributions.